 An Article 8 Fund, such as the Fund, may underperform or perform differently relative to other comparable funds that do not promote environmental and/or social characteristics or which promote different environmental and/or social characteristics.

-The general risk factors as set out in the Prospectus under the heading "Risk Factors" also apply to the Fund, as well as the following additional factors, which apply specifically to the Fund:
+The general risk factors as set out in the Prospectus under the heading "Risk Factors" also apply to the Fund.
+In addition, the following additional risk factors apply specifically to the Fund: